mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `origin_fast_route off;` <br/>
 **Context:** server, location, if in location

 This directive enables a fast route to be used to access the origin.
 It is powered by our proprietary HDT technology which provides more reliable connection with reduced latency.
-The traffic transferred through this fast route may be charged with a higher rate than the edge traffic.
-The traffic such transferred is subject to a rate limit of 3 MByte/s.
+The traffic transferred through this fast route may be charged at a higher rate than the edge traffic.
+The traffic is restricted to a rate of 3 MByte/s.
 Please contact our customer support if a higher limit is required.

 ### `origin_follow_redirect`